 the person to be towed leaves the boat until that person returns to the boat

 So far in 2014, there have been 16 reported boating fatalities on Illinois waterways.

 Increased boating safety education and responsible boating practices may have prevented

 * One big thing to remember is no matter how bad the fishing may be for us anglers, those Bait Shop owners have tried to keep fresh baits for us all.

 Please make sure to stop by those local (family run) bait shops for your bait, supplies and for current reports.

-This will help to assure they will be there for all us anglers when we need bait.
+This will help to assure they make enough to stay in business and will be there for all us anglers when we need bait.

 - - - - - -